-As we put the dismal year of 2020 behind us, we cast our vision forward to the challenges of a bright new year, including figuring out what we’ll need to succeed.
+As we put the past two years behind us, we cast our vision forward to the challenges of a bright new year, including figuring out what we’ll need to succeed.
 We are riding the high crest of the information age, and IT reigns supreme, finding its way into every area of society.

-The rapid advent of new technologies coupled with the pandemic reality of 2020 has turned the job market on its head and rewritten the rules of the game.
-So, if you want to own the high-tech, data-centric world of 2021, you need to master the right technical skills.
+The rapid advent of new technologies coupled with the pandemic reality has turned the job market on its head and rewritten the rules of the game.
+So, if you want to own the high-tech, data-centric world of 2022, you need to master the right technical skills.
 “But there are so many skills,” you say.
 “How can we tell which ones to focus on?”

-Technical skills are “hard skills,” knowledge you acquire through training or education and used to accomplish a given task.
+If you’re asking “what are technical skills?”
+These skills are typically “hard skills,” which you acquire through training or education and use to accomplish a given task.
 Most professionals need to have some degree of technical skill knowledge, thanks to the nature of today’s work environment.

 Consider how often things like social media, email, cloud-based applications like Microsoft Office, bank cards and barcode scanners, and wireless devices pop up in our everyday lives, either at work or at home.
 It looks like no one can navigate through today’s high-tech working world without possessing at least some rudimentary tech skills.

-The trick is to know more than just the bare minimum and become a tech skill powerhouse coveted by recruiters everywhere.
+The trick is to know more than just the bare minimum and become a tech skill powerhouse that recruiters everywhere will covet.

 - Data Analysis.
 We work and live in an ever-increasing data-driven world.
 2.5 quintillion bytes of data are created every day, aided by popular concepts including big data and the Internet of Things (IoT).
 This vast volume of data needs skilled professionals who can process, manage, store, and reduce it to useful, actionable, datasets.
 Example skills include: